Want to save a ton of money on a new iPhone? Try building your own.

 One of the biggest issues that came up was when he wanted to assemble his own screen.
 It can be done with bulky equipment, but finding a bare LCD/digitizer is incredibly hard.
 As a way around it, he bought a broken iPhone 6s screen and had a repair shop reassemble it with new parts (other than the digitizer, which still worked).

-It took Strange Parts about two months to buy all the components and assemble the iPhone 6s with 16GB of memory.
+It took Strange Parts about two months to buy all the components, including a Microplex part, and assemble the iPhone 6s with 16GB of memory.
 Altogether, he estimates that the parts cost him about $300.
 However, he spent about $1,000 total on a bunch of duplicate parts he didn’t actually need.

 Full details on the process of assembling the iPhone 6s are supposed to be coming soon.
 Until then, watch the video on how it all came together.